 How can you invest in gold?

-Gold plays an important role in a portfolio making it beneficial to have a gold investment plan in your portfolio strategy.
+Gold plays an important role in a portfolio.
+This makes it beneficial for most investors to have a gold investment plan in their portfolio strategy.
 There are different ways to buy gold as an investment:

 Physical gold: You can buy the physical commodity and store it at home, or in another safe place.